 Oil and gas revenue.
-Oil and gas revenue decreased by \$409.2 million during the year ended December 31, 2015 as compared to the year ended December 31, 2014, as a result of a lower realized price per barrel and a slight decrease in sales volumes.
+Oil and gas revenue decreased by \$409.2 million during the year ended December 31, 2015 as compared to the year ended December 31, 2014, as a result of a significantly lower realized price per barrel and a slight decrease in sales volumes.
 We lifted and sold 8,538 MBbl at an average realized price per barrel of \$52.32 in 2015 and 8,728 MBbl at an average realized price per barrel of \$98.06 in 2014.

 Oil and gas production.
 Oil and gas production costs increased by \$5.2 million during the year ended December 31, 2015 as compared to the year ended December 31, 2014 primarily as a result of an increase in routine operating expenses, including \$2.8 million related to repairs to the gas compressor and costs to remove the damaged water injection riser, partially mitigated by a reduction in well workover costs.
-Our workover costs are related to performing workovers on our wells, which are performed on an as needed basis.
-We expect the amount of costs associated with workovers to fluctuate based on the activity level during each year.